Cray-HPE/docs-csm/install/deploy_management_nodes.md

 console or the console log for certain nodes can help to understand what happens and when.
 When the process is complete for all nodes, the Ceph storage will have been initialized and the Kubernetes cluster will be created ready for a workload.

 <a name="deploy-workflow"></a>

 ### 3.1 Deploy Workflow

 The configuration workflow described here is intended to help understand the expected path for booting and configuring.
-The actual steps you will be performing are in the [Deploy](#deploy) section.
+The actual steps to be performed are in the [Deploy](#deploy) section.

 1. Start watching the consoles for `ncn-s001` and at least one other storage node
 1. Boot all storage nodes at the same time
-    - The first storage node `ncn-s001` will boot and then starts a loop as ceph-ansible configuration waits for all other storage nodes to boot
+    * The first storage node (`ncn-s001`) will boot; it then starts a loop as `ceph-ansible` configuration waits for all other storage nodes to boot.
-    - The other storage nodes boot and become passive.
-They will be fully configured when ceph-ansible runs to completion on `ncn-s001`
+    * The other storage nodes boot and become passive.
+They will be fully configured when `ceph-ansible` runs to completion on `ncn-s001`.
-1. Once `ncn-s001` notices that all other storage nodes have booted, ceph-ansible will begin Ceph configuration.
+1. Once `ncn-s001` notices that all other storage nodes have booted, `ceph-ansible` will begin Ceph configuration.
 This takes several minutes.
-1. Once ceph-ansible has finished on `ncn-s001`, then `ncn-s001` waits for `ncn-m002` to create /etc/kubernetes/admin.conf.
+1. Once `ceph-ansible` has finished on `ncn-s001`, then `ncn-s001` waits for `ncn-m002` to create `/etc/kubernetes/admin.conf`.
-1. Start watching the consoles for `ncn-m002`, `ncn-m003`, and at least one worker node
+1. Start watching the consoles for `ncn-m002`, `ncn-m003`, and at least one worker node.
-1. Boot master nodes (`ncn-m002` and `ncn-m003`) and all worker nodes at the same time
+1. Boot master nodes (`ncn-m002` and `ncn-m003`) and all worker nodes at the same time.
-    - The worker nodes will boot and wait for `ncn-m002` to create the `/etc/cray/kubernetes/join-command-control-plane` so they can join Kubernetes
+    * The worker nodes will boot and wait for `ncn-m002` to create the `/etc/cray/kubernetes/join-command-control-plane` file so that they can join Kubernetes.
-    - The third master node `ncn-m003` boots and waits for `ncn-m002` to create the `/etc/cray/kubernetes/join-command-control-plane` so it can join Kubernetes
+    * The third master node (`ncn-m003`) boots and waits for `ncn-m002` to create the `/etc/cray/kubernetes/join-command-control-plane` file so that it can join Kubernetes
-    - The second master node `ncn-m002` boots, runs the kubernetes-cloudinit.sh which will create /etc/kubernetes/admin.conf and /etc/cray/kubernetes/join-command-control-plane, then waits for the storage node to create etcd-backup-s3-credentials
+    * The second master node (`ncn-m002`) boots and runs `kubernetes-cloudinit.sh`, which will create `/etc/kubernetes/admin.conf` and
+      `/etc/cray/kubernetes/join-command-control-plan`.
+It then waits for the storage node to `create etcd-backup-s3-credentials`.
-1. Once `ncn-s001` notices that `ncn-m002` has created /etc/kubernetes/admin.conf, then `ncn-s001` waits for any worker node to become available.
+1. Once `ncn-s001` notices that `ncn-m002` has created `/etc/kubernetes/admin.conf`, then `ncn-s001` waits for any worker node to become available.
-1. Once each worker node notices that `ncn-m002` has created /etc/cray/kubernetes/join-command-control-plane, then it will join the Kubernetes cluster.
+1. As each worker node notices that `ncn-m002` has created `/etc/cray/kubernetes/join-command-control-plane`, they will join the Kubernetes cluster.
-    - Now `ncn-s001` should notice this from any one of the worker nodes and move forward with creation of ConfigMaps and running the post-Ceph playbooks (s3, OSD pools, quotas, etc.)
+    * Once `ncn-s001` notices that a worker node has done this, it moves forward with the creation of ConfigMaps and running the post-Ceph playbooks
+      (S3, OSD pools, quotas, and so on.)
-1. Once `ncn-s001` creates etcd-backup-s3-credentials during the ceph-rgw-users role which is one of the last roles after Ceph has been set up, then `ncn-m001` notices this and moves forward
+1. Once `ncn-s001` creates `etcd-backup-s3-credentials` during the `ceph-rgw-users` role (one of the last roles after Ceph has been set up), then `ncn-m001` notices this and proceeds.

-   > **`NOTE`**: If several hours have elapsed between storage and master nodes booting, or if there were issues PXE booting master nodes, the cloud init script on `ncn-s001` may not complete successfully.
+> **NOTE:** If several hours have elapsed between storage and master nodes booting, or if there were issues PXE booting master nodes, the `cloud-init` script on
+> `ncn-s001` may not complete successfully.
 This can cause the `/var/log/cloud-init-output.log` on master node(s) to continue to output the following message:
 >
+> ```text
 > [ 1328.351558] cloud-init[8472]: Waiting for storage node to create etcd-backup-s3-credentials secret...
+> ```
 >
 > In this case, the following script is safe to be executed again on `ncn-s001`:
 >
+> ```ShellSession
 > ncn-s001# /srv/cray/scripts/common/storage-ceph-cloudinit.sh
+> ```
 >
-   > After this script finishes, the secrets will be created and the cloud-init script on the master node(s) should complete.
+> After this script finishes, the secrets will be created and the `cloud-init` script on the master node(s) should complete.
-   >

 <a name="deploy"></a>

 ### 3.2 Deploy

 1. Set the default root password and SSH keys and optionally change the timezone.